King William I

 Henry I: King of England and Duke of Normandy by Judith Green.
 According to this biography, Henry was a fascinating but repellent personality.
-His outlook was essentially traditional, and he made some hugely significant developments in governance.
+His outlook was traditional, and he made significant developments in governance.

 Matilda of Scotland and the Development of Medieval Queenship by Lois L. Huneycutt.
 Matilda, daughter of Malcolm II of Scotland, was the wife of King Henry I of England.

 The Empress Matilda: Queen Consort, Queen Mother and Lady of the English by Majorie Chibnall.
-Granddaughter of William the Conqueror and daughter of Henry I, Matilda fought for the throne of England for nine years, and was denied it largely because she was a woman.
-This biography examines her career as Henry's daughter, wife and consort of Emperor Henry V, and as regent for her son Henry II.
+Biography.
+Granddaughter of William the Conqueror and daughter of Henry I, Matilda was denied the throne largely because she was a woman.

 King Stephen by Edmund King.
 Biography that focuses on the strengths and weaknesses of a king who lost control of his destiny.

 King Stephen by Donald Matthew.
 This biography challenges traditional assumptions about the disastrous nature of this English king's reign.